BugSec-Official/atomicshop/ReadMe.md

 There are many gems hidden in the library:
 * Print API: this is the main feature of this library.
 It allows you to print colored text, with different styles, with / without stdout / stderr, RTL text, logger usage.
 The API will be integrated in every function of the library in the future, so you can easily use it controlling outputs.
 * Socket wrapper: can be used to create a server or client and manipulate sockets with relatively easy API.
 Server tester available.
-ReadMe to follow.
+* MITM Proxy: allows you to create a TCP proxy server (works with SSL) that will intercept requests and responses.
+You can modify them, log them, etc. ReadMe to follow.
+Based on SocketWrapper.
 * Update checker: helps on checking if pyhon object, a file or any other thing was updated between checks.
 * Timer: measures time passed from the point you start it using python API.
 * GitHub wrapper: easily download branches and latest releases from GitHub repositories.